 18. Visit the Grand Hotel Horse Stable and Carriage Museum

 You can meet the majestic horses that live at this working facility, a terrific attraction for equine lovers.
 There are only a few Hackney horses around the country, so this a great chance for horse fans to get up close and personal to these beautiful creatures.
 Take a self-guided tour of the museum, too, where you can see several vintage carriages and sleighs.

 19. Peer into the Past at Biddle House

-Biddle House is a National Historic Landmark and is one of the oldest structures on Mackinac Island.
-Constructed in the late 1700s, it was initially a private home before becoming an important center of fur trade.
+Biddle House is a National Historic Landmark and one of Mackinac Island’s oldest structures.
+Constructed in the late 1700s, it was initially a private home before becoming an important center of the fur trade.
 The building is named after a previous owner and influential fur trader, Edward Biddle.

 Today, it shows what life was like in times gone by, having been restored to reflect the early 1800s.
 The period kitchen, complete with a working fireplace, is at the heart of the home.

 A yesteryear playground and vegetable garden for British soldiers based at the nearby Fort Mackinac, Marquette Park is a verdant outdoor space perfect for enjoying the sunshine.
 The park is named after Jacques Marquette, a Jesuit missionary who established the first European settlement in Michigan.

 You can enjoy the many types of trees and flowers – depending on the season.
 The park shimmers in hues of pale purple thanks to the lilac bushes.
 Visit the tranquil Peace Garden – created to celebrate good relations and 200 years of peace between the USA and Canada – and see the impressive bronze statue entitled “Be Still”.